nickgrosik/ppgp/README.md

 # PPGP — Pete’s Pretty Good Privacy

-PPGP is a simple, beginner‑friendly Python tool that teaches the basics of public‑key cryptography.
-It supports RSA keypair generation, message encryption, and message decryption using secure modern padding schemes.
-The goal is to give learners a hands‑on way to understand how real cryptographic tools work under the hood.
+PPGP is a beginner‑friendly Python tool for learning the basics of public‑key cryptography.
+It handles RSA keypair generation, message encryption, and message decryption using modern, secure padding schemes.
+The goal is to give learners a hands‑on way to understand how real cryptographic tools work under the hood — without needing a PhD or a tolerance for academic PDFs.

-This project is part of my cybersecurity portfolio and will continue to grow as I add more features and polish it.
+This project is part of my cybersecurity portfolio and will keep growing as I add more features, polish the UX, and continue giving the program way more personality than a cryptography tool probably needs.

+---

 ## Features
 - RSA keypair generation (private + public)
 - RSA‑OAEP message encryption
 - RSA‑OAEP message decryption
-- Menu‑driven command‑line interface
+- Menu‑driven command‑line interface with a narrator who may or may not be okay
 - Automatic key storage in a user directory

+---

 ## Planned Features
 - Message signing and verification